Enum

 Depending on the use case, different

-methods may be more efficient.
+Resultmethods may be more efficient.
 It's important to read the documentation to determine the best choice.
-For example, arguments passed toor
+For example, arguments passed toorare eagerly evaluated.
+If you're passing the result of a function call, it's better to useor_else, which is lazily evaluated.

-The final change required is in main
+The final change required is in main.
+Since create_intervals now returns a

-expression to check if the operation was successful.
+Result, we use a match expression to check if the operation was successful.

-, since it’s unrecoverable, we print an error message and
+In the case of an Err, since it's unrecoverable, we print an error message and

 exit.